lucas-piessevaux/lucas-piessevaux.github.io/index.md

 ***Previously,***

-Before that, I finished my master's degree at the Freie Universität Berlin supervised by [Gabriel Angelini-Knoll](https://www.gangeliniknoll.com/).
+I finished my master's degree at the Freie Universität Berlin supervised by [Gabriel Angelini-Knoll](https://www.gangeliniknoll.com/).
 Before that, I was an undergrad in mathematics and physics at KU Leuven.

 A complete CV is available upon request.

 **My research interests:**

-I am broadly interested in ((chromatic) equivariant) stable homotopy, studied through the lens of synthetic/motivic/even filtered techniques.
+I am broadly interested in ((chromatic) equivariant) stable homotopy theory, studied through the lens of synthetic/motivic/even filtered techniques.
 Examples include the following:

 -The interaction between the even filtration and (global) equivariance, as mediated by equivariant motivic homotopy theory.